finn-egan.online

 - - - BANG! - - -

-Bang!’ shows the Liverpool school of Art and Design Degree Show for what it is and should be - a celebration. it’s built up to be the “culmination of 3 years work“ and yet it feels like a regular exhibition; which the Degree Show is anything but a regular exhibition, its the students moment, the students exhibition, hell for some people it’s their only exhibition.
+Bang!’ shows the Liverpool School of Art and Design Degree Show for what it is and should be - a celebration. it’s built up to be the “culmination of 3 years work“ and yet it feels like a regular exhibition; which the Degree Show is anything but a regular exhibition, its the students moment, the students first exhibition, hell for some people it’s their only exhibition.

 So if it’s supposed to be a celebration, why has it been portrayed as the end of the world, the beginning of the digital age or simply a moment in time?
 Why have ex-students felt underwhelmed by the design that has been chosen to promote and represent the show?
 If it’s a positive moment I’ll remember in the years to come, why wouldn’t I want it to look like a celebration?.